 Some applications require multiple connections, such as Internet gaming, video conferencing, Internet telephony and others.
-These applications have difficulties working through NAT (Network Address Translation).
-Special Applications makes some of these applications work with the DIR-810L.
-If you need to run applications that require multiple connections, specify the port normally associated with an application in the "Trigger Port" field, select the protocol type as TCP or UDP, then enter the firewall (public) ports associated with the trigger port to open them for inbound traffic.
+These applications have difficulty working through NAT (Network Address Translation).
+Special Applications make some of these applications work with the DIR-808L.
+If you need to run applications that require multiple connections, specify the port normally associated with an application in the Trigger Port field, select the Traffic Type as TCP or UDP, then enter the Firewall (public) Port(s) associated with the Trigger Port to open them for inbound traffic.

-The DIR-810L provides some predefined applications in the table on the bottom of the web page.
+The DIR-808L provides some predefined applications in the table on the bottom of the web page.
 Select the application you want to use and enable it.

-Name: Enter a name for the rule.
-You may select a pre-defined application from the drop-down menu and click <<.
+Name: Enter a Name for the rule.
+You may select a pre-defined Application Name from the drop-down menu and click <<.

 Trigger: This is the port used to trigger the application.
-It can be either a single port or a range of ports.
+You can enter either a single port or a range of ports.